o7Moon/OpenBoatUtils/README.md

 ## Features:
 - Configurable step height
 - Configurable slipperiness
-- Configurable "Air Control" which makes the air boat movement identical to the ground movement
+- Configurable "Air Control"
 - Configurable Boat Jumping
+- Configurable gravity
+- Configurable acceleration values
+- more obscure nonsense

 There is more information about the features and how they work on the [wiki](https://github.com/o7Moon/OpenBoatUtils/wiki).